neuralmagic/deepsparse/src/deepsparse/server/README.md

         --workers INTEGER               Use multiple worker processes.
 Defaults to 1.

-        --log_level                     Bind to a socket with this port.
+        --log_level                     Sets the logging level.
 Defaults to info.

         --config_file TEXT              Configuration file containing info on how to serve the desired models.